-WE have 5 sites around Devon that are all registered as one school.
-The main provision will be in Exeter with 90 places being allocated to this site, and to Tiverton where 30 places are allocated.
+We have 5 sites around Devon that are all registered as one school.
+The main provision will be in site in Ide, near Exeter with 42 places being allocated to this site, and to Tiverton where 12 places are allocated.
 Tiverton will operate as an ASD specialist site although we will have ASD learners across other sites as appropriate.
-The other three sites, Exeter, Exmouth and Okehampton will operate as small group or 1:1 areas to help with gradual integration of learners who may not otherwise cope with larger groups or busier sites.
+The other three sites, Exeter, Exmouth and Okehampton will operate as small group or 1:1 area to help with gradual integration of learners who may not otherwise cope with larger groups or busier sites.

-WE will keep staff ratios high, typically we will be aiming for a minimum of 1:6 as a staff ratio to ensure all learners get the support that they need to progress and achieve.
+We will keep staff ratios high, typically we will be aiming for a minimum of 1:3 as a staff ratio to ensure all learners get the support that they need to progress and achieve.
+Each tutor group has a Curriculum Tutor, Pastoral Tutor and Behaviour Support Worker.
 Where it is identified through the commissioning process for a place that a learner needs a 1:1 support this will also be provided.

 You can contact us directly to enquire about places and to talk further about any other queries you may have.
-If you want to speak to the 0-25 team about requesting a place you can contact them directly, the contact details are online, or your current school SENCo will be able to provide further details.
+The school’s Principal, Calvin Thain has weekly appointment slots for parents and carers to have an informal chat.
+If you want to speak to the 0-25 team about requesting a place you can contact them directly, the contact details are online, or your current school SENCO will be able to provide further details.